How to Become a Product Manager

 You can call it social awareness, emotional intelligence, or “good people skills,” but there’s no way around it: whether you’re conducting an interview with a customer, maximizing the user experience, or building authentic relationships within your own team, empathy is vital to the role of Product Manager.
 Product development is ultimately about real human beings—your coworkers, your users, your company’s leadership—and being in tune with all their needs and desires is the foundation of successfully bringing a product to market.

 For Product Managers, vision is a big part of the job.
 But it’s not enough to have a clear sense of what needs to be done—you’ll also have to share that vision with your teams and motivate them to reach it.
-And often, because they work cross-departmentally, Product Managers don’t have direct authority over the teams they need to inspire.
+And often, because they work cross-departmentally, Product Managers might need to inspire a sales team or an engineering team that they don’t even have direct authority over.
 In these cases, they need to rely on influence, persuasion, and even charisma, and lead by example to keep everyone focused on achieving a common goal.

 Virtually nobody works with unlimited time and resources—and even if you were lucky enough to find yourself in such a position, you’d still need to weigh zero-sum options within the product itself.
 That is, not only does a Product Manager need to prioritize which problems the team will attempt to solve (and in which order), they also need to prioritize the features of the product itself.
 The first consideration comes down to product flowcharting and an ability to make appropriate business decisions and allocate resources where they’re needed most—while the second comes down to understanding the user’s needs and how the product features will function in the real world.
 In both cases, you’ll be facing tradeoffs, and it will be up to you to decide which course will lead to the best results.